haproxy/haproxy/doc/lua-api/index.rst

   Returns HAProxy core information.
 We can find information like the uptime, the pid, memory pool usage, tasks number, ...

-  These informations are also returned by the management socket via the command "show info".
+  This information is also returned by the management socket via the command "show info".
 See the management socket documentation for more information about the content of these variables.